Shippen Manor: History

-Before 1831, Morris Robeson, Esq., son of Jonathan Robeson, came into possession of the Manor and Furnace.
+Before 1831, Morris Robeson, Esq. (grandson of Jonathan Robeson, came into possession of the Manor and Furnace.
 From 1831 to 1842, Henry Jordan & Co., who manufactured stoves until 1839, leased the property from Morris Robeson's widow.
 The Scranton brothers, George W. and Selden T. Scranton, took charge of the Furnace, related industries and the Manor, which continued to house the iron masters.

 In the later part of the 19th c., the Manor was referred to as the "Fowler House" and boarded workers in Oxford.

 During the 20th c., it transferred hands a few times, ultimately becoming property of the State of New Jersey who transferred ownership to the County of Warren.
 Today it is a county museum and houses the offices of the Warren County Division of Cultural & Heritage Affairs, a division of the Department of Land Preservation.

 The Warren County Board of Chosen Freeholders (currently the Warren County Board of County Commissioners) acquired the property in 1984 for $64,500.
 Negotiations by the former Warren County Cultural & Heritage Commission were made to purchase the property.
 The county further appropriated $23,000 to have a structures report completed.
 In 1984, the F.M.
 Kirby Foundation of Morristown, New Jersey gave the commission a $10,000 grant to help with restorations.
 Governor Thomas H. Kean signed a supplementary budget in 1985 totaling $150,000 for the Manor's restoration.

 This site is related to the Oxford Furnace in Oxford, NJ, and both are properties of the County of Warren in New Jersey.
 Both sites are listed on the State & National Register of Historic Places (1984).